 That means he earned close to $8 million in his first year at TAMU alone, and he did it again in 2019.

-What is Jimbo Fisher’s Net Worth?
+Jimbo Fisher's Net Worth

 Not only does his annual salary make him one of the highest-paid NCAA coaches in the United States, it makes him one of the highest-paid American football coaches (NFL or NCAA).